mduez/mduez.github.io/docs/Teaching/on-science.md

 Bernouili’s principle (fluid dynamics), Kirchhoff’s radiation laws, whatever.
 Do you claim that these are social constructs?
-Then I would say to that with cheap equipment you should perform the relevant simple experiments and see for yourself.
+Then I would say to that with cheap equipment you should perform the relevant simple experiments and *see for yourself*.
 Having satisfied yourself on the empirical matter, you may with the full blessing of the scientific method incorporate these facts into any metanarrative of your choosing.